apache/druid/docs/development/extensions-core/kafka-extraction-namespace.md

 See [lookups](../../querying/lookups.md) for how to configure and use lookups.

+## Tombstones and Deleting Records

+The Kafka lookup extractor treats `null` Kafka messages as tombstones.
+This means that a record on the input topic with a `null` message payload on Kafka will remove the associated key from the lookup map, effectively deleting it.

 ## Limitations

 Currently the Kafka lookup extractor feeds the entire Kafka stream into a local cache.
 If you are using on-heap caching, this can easily clobber your java heap if the Kafka stream spews a lot of unique keys.